ModellingWebLab/WLDocs/README.md

 **Point of action:** _Decide whether to keep annotations inside the CellML files or use an external mechanism._
 _External annotation is harder to work with, but more flexible as it allows us to annotate models not stored on our own servers._
+_Last time we discussed, I think Jonathan was leaning towards using [triplestore](https://en.wikipedia.org/wiki/Triplestore) for everything?_

 We currently use the [`oxmeta` ontology](https://github.com/Chaste/Chaste/blob/release/python/pycml/oxford-metadata.ttl), which is distributed as part of Chaste .